Microsoft meets expectations with $23.6B in revenue, Azure revenue up 93%

 The productivity segment tends to be dominated by revenue from products like Office and Dynamics.
 In total, Microsoft reported revenue of $8 billion for this group of products, compared to $6.5 billion a year ago.

+As Microsoft’s director of investor relations Zack Moxcey told me after the earnings announcement, it’s worth noting that the commercial version of Office 365 now has over 100 million users and that this business grew 45 percent year-over-year.
+Moxcey noted that this is driven by new customer acquisitions, but also by the fact that Microsoft is getting better at moving customers to more premium pricing levels over time.

 Since launching the Surface line, Microsoft’s own devices have made up an increasingly important part of the company’s revenue (though revenue from phones, of course, has been tanking for a few quarters now and continues to do so).
 The More Personal Computing segment, which includes Windows, devices, gaming and search, reported revenue of $8.8 billion, compared to $9.5 billion a year ago.
 This drop in revenue was mostly driven by lower Surface revenue, which decreased by a whopping 26 percent.
+According to Moxcey, this decrease was largely driven by stronger price competition and the lifecycle of the current product portfolio.

 Other areas like Windows OEM revenue, gaming revenue and even search revenue were up by between 4 and 8 percent.

 0